essar05/Ess3D/README.md

 Currently in very early stages, trying to refactor the old code and come up with a better design, separating the 2D part and developing the new 3D features.

-Also migrating IDEs and build tools.

 #### How to build

 All the dependencies have been included on VCS.
-Currently the sources directly support Microsoft Visual Studio 2019 and CLion.
-You can simply open the solution file or make a new project from existing sources respectively and then build and run.
+You can use CLion directly to build and run (with VS compiler) or generate a VS solution with CMake.